prashant-kikani/prashant-kikani.github.io/_posts/2021-9-4-capitalism.markdown

 > If we see great innovation in the last couple of decades, most of them came because of capitalism & free markets.
 Entrepreneurs like Gordon Moore and Robert Noyce of Intel were incentivized to make semiconductors in the 1960s, which led the personal computer(PC) revolution and which led to internet revolution and which eventually led to mobiles and smartphones revolution and on these massive platforms, companies like Facebook, Google, Amazon and Microsoft thrived to reach public valuation of trillions of dollars.

-I think innovation needs an incentive for people to do the hard work for many years and ultimately make billions of dollars.
+I think <a href="https://prashantkikani.com/blog/challenge-assumptions" target="_blank">innovation</a> needs an incentive for people to do the hard work for many years and ultimately make billions of dollars.
 And <b>capitalism acts as that incentive for people to innovate and lead the progress of societies</b>.